-Joining up data standards is important because it allows us to unlock the immense potential of data to help drive poverty eradication and sustainable development.
-In recent years, more and more valuable data is becoming available, but much of it can’t be turned into useful information because it is being published in different formats, to different standards or on different platforms.
+Joining up data standards is important because it allows users to unlock the immense potential of data to help drive poverty eradication and sustainable development.
+In recent years, more and more valuable data has become available, but much of it can’t be turned into useful information because it is being published in different formats, to different standards or on different platforms.

-With our partners Publish What You Fund, we aim to improve how standard-setting bodies, data producers and data users collaborate to make their data interoperable and easily comparable with other data.
-We do this by exploring how data can be joined up and by bringing stakeholders together to find solutions to common problems.
+With our partners Publish What You Fund, we worked to improve how standard-setting bodies, data producers and data users collaborate to make their data interoperable and easily comparable with other data.
+We did this by exploring challenges to development data interoperability, the ways in which data could be joined up, and by bringing stakeholders together to find solutions to common problems.

-We have published a number of discussion papers that highlight problems caused by incompatible standards.
-We have also developed an online thesaurus that provides mappings between competing standards.
+We published a number of discussion papers that highlight problems caused by incompatible standards.
+We also developed an online navigator that provides mapping between commonly used global data standards.

 In 2017 we published the project’s summary report: The frontiers of data interoperability for sustainable development.

 Based on research and learning generated by the JUDS project team, as well as input from interviews with key stakeholders, the report identified five ‘frontiers’ for data interoperability policy:

 - Consolidating existing principles.
 It’s now less a question of if the many and multi agenda principles relating to interoperability will be harmonised, but when.

 - Moving beyond exposing problems and towards solving them through better availability of guidance, tools and approaches generated by an increasing number of data initiatives.